 displaying full 3D models of all the buildings in New York!
 This New York City tilese is hosted in Cesium Ion and we can add it using

+The buildings were all clamped to the correct ground level with Cesium ion.
 We now have over 1.1 million building models streaming into our scene!

 3D Tiles also allows us to style parts of our tileset using the 3D Tiles styling language.